Daniel J. Frey

 The anarchists learned from their defeat and transformed themselves into nihilists.

-Nihilism, the belief that humanity and all of its efforts amounted to nothing.
+Nihilism is the belief that humanity and all of its efforts amount to nothing.

 Why bother.